 Choosing a Data Set

-Let’s begin a simple query.
+Let’s begin with a simple query.
 To start, click on a data set in the gray field to the left.
 Let’s choose Students and then Full Name.
 This will show the Full Name of each student in our query.

 Creating a Filter